Wellposedness for the KdV hierarchy: Proof of Theorem

-{\bf D. Commuting flows.} All Gardner flows and the flows of $ \T^{\Gardner}_{-1}(\tau_1,\cdot, \tau) $ commute. \end{theorem} \begin{proof} It is not obvious that this regularity suffices to define weak solutions.
+It is not obvious that this regularity suffices to define weak solutions.
 This point is elaborated in Section \ref{sec:weak}.
-The proof of Theorem \ref{thm:wellgardner} implements a variant of the second commuting vector field method of Bringmann, Killip and Visan \cite{bringmann2019global}.
-Part A on the regularity of weak solutions in $X_N$ and the Kato smoothing estimate will be proven in Subsection \ref{subsec:Katosmoothing}.
+This theorem and its proof are purely about PDEs.
+Nevertheless integrability is important for the statement about precomapctness.